ShyamVermaG/ProjectManager/README.md

 ## How to Use

-1.First install app
+  1. First install app
-2.Then login using password "tinku"
+  2. Then login using password "tinku"
   3. Then create projects by click on + button
   4. To go inside the project to create version simply click on it.
   5. if you want to update the status or view inside projects, version, task just long press on it and you will see lots of actions there.
   6. It will automatic store the changes in your file if you come back and close the app.
-7.if you want to store it manually just click on top middle button "Secure" to store all the changes.
+  7. if you want to store it manually just click on top middle button "Secure" to store all the changes.

 ## 📥 Some Issues

   1. It crashed when we long click on any discussion.
   2. It will crash when we try to view inside projects.
   3. Image upload section not working.

 ## we are happy if you want to contribute to our project or use it
   Give a Hand to make this world more Comfortable.
   Thanks in Advance.
   Happy Coding.